tivac/modular-css/packages/www/src/guide/usage-rollup.md

 Pass an already-instantiated `Processor` instance to the rollup plugin.
 It will then add any files found when traversing the modules to it and both the rollup-discovered and any already-existing files will be output in the final CSS.

+##### `empties`

+Set to a falsey value to disable outputting of empty CSS files.
+This is most common when a file contains only `@value`s and then a minifier is used which strips out the file heading comments.
+Defaults to `true`.

 ##### Shared Options

 All other options are passed to the underlying `Processor` instance, see the [Processor Options](#processor-options).